Our Picks for the Best Mac Email Clients

 With the latest version of Airmail, you’ll find many features that aren’t available in Apple Mail or several of the other options on this list.
 For example, Airmail now offers an AI composer, which can help you save time with quick reply messages.
 It also offers more advanced search functionality and app integrations, neither of which are available with Apple Mail.

-Airmail pricing: Many features are free.
+Pricing: Many features are free.
 Airmail Pro subscription has two options: $9/month or $49/year.
 Airmail for Business costs $49.99.

-- Unified inbox
+- Unified inbox and automation rules

-- AI composer
+- AI composer and AppleScript automation

-- Keyboard shortcuts and multi-touch gestures
+- Deep customization, shortcuts, and gestures

 - Not completely free